 - Tribulus (Tribulus terrestris): Tribulus is a nourishing tonic for the ovaries and the female reproductive system as a whole.
 This is a good herb to use prior to ovulation (from day 5-14 of the cycle) to help normalize the ovulatory process.
 It has benefits for a healthy immune system, and for encouraging ovarian health in PCOS.

 - Vitex (Vitex agnus-castus): Vitex is a harmonizing and nourishing herb for the pituitary gland, which signals hormone production in the ovaries.
-Vitex can encourage the formation of the corpus luteum (mature egg), and help promote normal progesterone, luteinizing hormone (LH), and FSH (follicle stimulating hormone) levels, involved in ovulation.
+Vitex can encourage the formation of the corpus luteum (mature egg), and can help promote normal progesterone, luteinizing hormone (LH), and FSH (follicle stimulating hormone) levels, all of which are involved in ovulation.
 Vitex is best used all month long, taken on an empty stomach about a half hour before breakfast.

 - Self-Fertility Massage: Self Fertility Massage can help break down scar tissue, adhesions or reproductive blockages that contribute to LUFS.
 Self Fertility Massage also increases circulation to the ovaries, relieving stagnation, promoting egg health and supporting normal ovulation.